Efficient Scheduling for better decisions

 > Scheduling report : allows printing the different configured reports for the planning or for the job order.

 > Planning per JO : allows printing a report that shows information per job order and for the selected scenario.

 The planning of employees is the second perspective allowing the user to inter-cross the scheduled job order operations with the employees.

 This feature allows the user to define visually the different teams of employees who will be involved in the execution of a particular job order operation in an easy and intuitive way.
 To do this, simply double-click on the intersection between Employee and Job Order/Operation, to assign the employee to the operation automatically.
 After matrix-based scheduling of the employees with the operation, it is possible to define the quantity to produce and the specific comments for the employees/operation.

 It is also possible to define comments by day and by employee in order to indicate some information, for example, some last minute details provided by the customer.

-This is a dynamic not static programming tool, as it is successively being upgraded with the beginning and end of production recorded in shop floor control.
+This is a dynamic, not a static programming tool, as it is successively being updated with the beginning and end of production recorded in shop floor control.
 These inputs may even come from a wireless terminal or a PDA with an internet connection.

-This dynamic interconnection with the collection is supported in the definitions of the alternative resources by operation, thus ensuring that the situations in which control of production does not follow the sequence and planning-defined machines, the planning is responsible for the dynamic correspondence between planning and production.
+This dynamic interconnection with the collection is supported in the definitions of the alternative resources by operation, thus ensuring that the situations in which production control does not follow the sequence and planning-defined machines, the planning is responsible for the dynamic correspondence between planning and production.

 Watch the solution of Scheduling: